rust-lang/book/nostarch/chapter09.md

 #### A Shortcut for Propagating Errors: the `?` Operator

-Listing 9-7 shows an implementation of `read_username_from_file` that has the same functionality as it had in Listing 9-6, but this implementation uses the `?` operator.
+Listing 9-7 shows an implementation of `read_username_from_file` that has the same functionality as in Listing 9-6, but this implementation uses the `?` operator.

 Filename: src/main.rs